Wire report

 What happened

-According to BBC News’s source item, Nigerian author accuses hospital of stalling review into her son’s death, Chimamanda Ngozi Adichie’s 21-month old son died in a Lagos hospital, which she says is trying to stop an inquest into the circumstances of his death.
+According to BBC News’s source item, Author Chimamanda Adichie accuses hospital of stalling review into son’s death, Chimamanda Ngozi Adichie’s 21-month old son died in a Lagos hospital, which she says is trying to stop an inquest into the circumstances of his death.

 Context

-The development sits in VINI’s Global file for readers following international affairs, institutions, conflict, diplomacy, economics, and cross-border consequences.
+The development sits in VINI’s Technology file for readers following technology, science, product policy, markets, infrastructure, and the public consequences of innovation.
 The original report is linked so readers can check the source account, follow later updates, and compare new coverage against the first published record.
 The source item is dated 2026-06-14T01:08:20+00:00.

 What to watch